 No matter your interests, there’s something for everyone in Nha Trang – making it one of the best places to visit in Vietnam!
 Spend at least 2-3 days here to really take in the sunshine and enjoy the ocean.

 Kitesurfing, sailing, and windsurfing are just a few of the water sports you can enjoy here!
 Stop by White Sand Dune where hopping on a quad-bike is a favorite amongst locals and adrenaline junkies.
 Then head over to Red Dune for the best sunset in town.
-There are some vendors selling local snacks and coconuts near the parking lot, so be sure to grab some refreshments before heading up the dune!
-The Fairy Stream – where red clay formations and lush vegetation make an interesting backdrop along a gentle stream – is another popular spot for nature seekers.
+Some vendors sell local snacks and coconuts near the parking lot, so be sure to grab some refreshments before heading up the dune!
+The Fairy Stream – where red clay formations and lush vegetation make an exciting backdrop along a gentle stream – is another popular spot for nature seekers.

-Mũi Né has great beaches and an endless supply of adventure sports opportunities – but unless you’ve booked yourself into one of the high-end resorts, don’t spend too much time here.
-There’s honestly not that much to do and you can easily get your adrenaline fix, enjoy some beach time and see the main sights in a day or two.
+Mũi Né has excellent beaches and an endless supply of adventure sports opportunities.
+However, unless you’ve booked yourself into one of the high-end resorts, don’t spend too much time here.
+There’s honestly not that much to do, and you can quickly get your adrenaline fix, enjoy some beach time and see the main sights in a day or two.